eskolinaar/rpg-math/README.md

 This project can be seen in action under https://rpg.maurer1108.at/

-Its ad free, cookie free, free of registration stuff, free of notifications and newsletter annoyances.
+Its ad free, tracking cookie free, free of registration stuff, free of notifications and newsletter annoyances.

 I decided to use the MIT license for this project.